JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - Clicking on a fret will play the note #DONE
 - Double clicks should stop the previous clip and start again #DONE
 - Test and see if double click should stop the first clip or play it twice, try to make it feel as if you are playing a real guitar #DONE
-- Only one note can be active per string
+- Only one note can be active per string #DONE
+##### the `unloadAsync()` function from `expo-av` causes the click, the note clips themselves are good.
+Used a hack fix where i just mute the string but a better solution is needed
-- Fix notes with a click, identify badly cut notes
+- Fix notes with a click, identify badly cut notes #TODO

 #### Theory of the day continuation